peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-The result of the operation.
+The remainder that would result when an arbitrary-precision decimal floating-point number is divided by another arbitrary-precision decimal floating-point number.

 <b>Exceptions:</b>